 Case Summary:

 The Federal Supreme Court overturned a judicial ruling that had granted a wife a divorce, citing a lack of valid grounds, absence of evidence proving harm, or irreconcilable differences, and no proof of harm to the wife.
-This case serves as an example to illustrate the reasons for rejecting harm-based divorce cases in the UAE.

 Case Details:

-A wife filed for harm-based divorce, seeking custody of her eight children and financial support.
 The trial court granted her request, but the husband appealed, arguing there was no legitimate reason or proof of harm to justify divorce.
-The Supreme Court ruled in favor of the husband, citing the lack of substantial evidence.

 Final Verdict: